-For a picnic where you can enjoy both the views and a spot of history, Loch Shiel is great spot.
-Overlooked by the Glenfinnan Monument (where you can get 2 for 1 entry when you show your train ticket) and the famous Glenfinnan Viaduct, it’s a truly special place.
+For a picnic where you can enjoy both the views and a spot of history, Loch Shiel along the West Highland Line is great spot.
+Overlooked by the Glenfinnan Monument and the famous Glenfinnan Viaduct, it’s a truly special place.
 You may even be lucky enough to see The Jacobite steam train chugging over the viaduct during the summer months.
-From Glenfinnan station, take a wander down to the water’s edge or follow the signs to the viewpoints for great views while you enjoy your picnic.
+From Glenfinnan station, take a wander down to the water’s edge or follow the signs to the viewpoints.

 Across the water

-Along Scotland’s west coast there are lots of stations within a few steps walk of a ferry terminal – Weymss Bay for Rothesay, Gourock for Dunoon and our favourite for a daytrip, Largs for Great Cumbrae.
+Along Scotland’s west coast there are lots of stations within a few steps of a ferry terminal – Wemyss Bay for Rothesay, Gourock for Dunoon and our favourite for a daytrip - Largs for Great Cumbrae.

-For a day out on Great Cumbrae simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then set sail for 15 minutes.
-Once off the ferry, take the bus to Millport and set off round the island on foot or hire a bike.
-Along the west coast of the island there are lots of great spots to stop for a picnic.
-There are seats, picnic benches and space for a rug, all with gorgeous views over the water and the Isle of Bute.
+For a day out on Great Cumbrae simply take the train to Largs, gather together your picnic supplies at one of the shops by the harbour then enjoy the relaxing 15-minute sail to the island.
+Once off the ferry, there should be a bus waiting to whisk you the short distance to Millport.
+From here you can carry on exploring on foot or by bike.
+There are a few places to hire a bike from and it's a brilliant way to see the island.
+There are lots of picnic benches along the route to stop off whenever you fancy, all with gorgeous views over the water and the Isle of Bute.
 Be sure to pack lots of food, you’ll want to sit awhile.

 In the shadow of a castle

-While there are plenty of spots across Scotland to enjoy a picnic in the shadow of castle ruins, Princes Street Gardens in Edinburgh sits right at the base of Edinburgh Castle.
+While there are plenty of spots across Scotland to enjoy a picnic in the shadow of castle ruins, Princes Street Gardens in Edinburgh sits right at the base of Edinburgh Castle and gives some of the best views.
 The park itself is lovely with plenty of benches to sit on or lots of space for a picnic rug.
-And there are lots of shops nearby to stock up on goodies.
+And with Princes Street a very short walk away, there are plenty of shops, cafe's or supermarkets nearby to stock up on goodies.
 Just remember that if you’re picnicking over lunch, the one o’clock gun goes off every day except for on a Sunday and it’s rather loud!

 Wherever you choose to picnic this summer, we’ll keep everything crossed that the British weather provides a sunny accompaniment.